GatorSense/MorphExperiments/README.md

 ## Metrics

-The following metrics are logged throughout training:
+The following metrics are logged by train.py:
   - Training and testing confusion matrices
   - Histograms of feature map values throughout training per class
-  - Heatmap on all test classes
+  - True vs. prediction label heatmap on all test classes
   - Hit and miss filters over training

 All of the above are viewed on [Comet.ml](https://www.comet.ml).
-To use this functionality, store the API key in .env file at the root directory in the following format:
+To use this functionality, store the API key in .env file at the root directory with the following format:

 ```ini
 COMET_API_KEY=your_api_key_here